shanmukh111/Project/README.md

 - Git
 - Azure DevOps access
 - Azure DevOps Personal Access Token for local development
-- Dataverse access
-- Microsoft Copilot Studio access
+- Microsoft Copilot Studio access, with a SharePoint connector configured for the project register
-- PowerShell
 - Microsoft Dev Tunnel for local Copilot Studio integration

 > Secrets must never be committed to Git.
 Store local credentials only in `.env`.